Plums encased in a potato based dumpling dough, boiled and breaded. An old Balkan delicacy.

 By the way, you’ll need between 27-32 plums for the recipe.
 I can’t be more exact than that.

 You can’t guess how willingly they’ll turn into dough.
 They may be dry and make the dough tough and sinewy.
 They may be wet and turn the dough into a squishy mush.
 You’ll have to balance out their personality with flour, just like when making bread.
 A little bit more flour to soak up the wetness.
 A little less flour if they’re naturally dry.
 Similar to making phyllo.
+You'll need a strong determination, just like when making ajvar (ajver).

 As always when we get together, sister, Ksenija and I talk about all sorts of relationships.
 Multifaceted layers of connections with ourselves, lovers, friends and family.
 A complicated tug of war between what we need, think we need, and get.
 Inner and outer conflicts, with an occasional sweet release, that remain ever the same through time even as political systems change.